Nathusius' pipistrelle in Great Britain & Ireland

 Nathusius’ pipistrelle is a priority species under the EUROBATS Agreement and we welcome more research into its distribution in the UK.
 Due to its migratory habits Nathusius’ populations may be especially vulnerable to badly sited wind turbines.

 This site has been developed by Jon Russ.
-Jon is currently director of Ridgeway Ecology, an ecological consultancy specialising in bats and additionally works for the Bat Conservation Trust as project coordinator of the Indicator Bats Program (iBats).
+Jon is director of Ridgeway Ecology Ltd, an ecological consultancy specialising in bats.